-NEWS RELEASE August 29, 2017
+NEWS RELEASE October 10, 2018

-Beach Advisory Issued for South Beach at Chatham St. on Tybee Island
+Beach Advisory Issued for Polk Street Beach on Tybee Island

-CHATHAM COUNTY, GA - The Chatham County Health Department has issued an advisory for South Beach at Chatham Street (from 18th Street to Inlet Ave.) on Tybee Island.
+CHATHAM COUNTY, GA - The Chatham County Health Department has issued an advisory for Polk Street Beach (the northernmost part of Tybee Island at the mouth of the Savannah River from the end of the beach to the jetty) on Tybee Island.

-This advisory is only for the area(s) specified above and does not impact any other beaches on the island.
+This advisory is only for the area specified above and does not impact any other beaches on the island.
 There is no way of knowing if going into water that is under advisory will result in illness; however, this beach water advisory is to alert the public of a possible risk of illness associated with water contact.
 An area under advisory does not mean the beach is closed.